therappha/Godot_Multiplayer_Rooms/README.md

 # Godot Room Manager with WebSocket
-# Simple project I made for a gamejam but i wont finish it on time :(
 This is a **simple room manager** designed for **Godot** using **WebSocket**.
 The Node.js server acts as a lobby for players to join and manage rooms.

 ## How It Works